Advancing portable detection capabilities of harmful algal bloom species in California waters

 • Presented at Moss Landing Marine Labs; University of Technology, Sydney; California Molecular Methods Working Group; The Pacific Plankton Program at Cabrillo College

-• PI Bowers was invited to be part of an international committee as a HAB species expert and demonstrated the handheld qPCR machine for the first time; now part of a subgroup working towards qPCR practice standards for the international HAB community
+• PI Bowers was invited to be part of an international committee as a HAB species expert and demonstrated the handheld qPCR machine for the first time; this group is developing a guidance manual on the transfer of this technology into management for the international HAB community

 Principal Investigators: